Carhn/PlanItOut/Deliverables/Submitted/Deliveralbe_1.md

 			- "because the positive reinforcement would give the user a reason to keep coming back.”

         - Assessment:
-			- The positive reinforcements, reminders/alerts, and checklist capabilities are a must.
+			- The positive reinforcements, reminders/alerts, and checklist capabilities are a must have.

 Interview 4: